Kismayo: Colonial Era

-The Italians subsequently referred to the city as Chisimaio.
-Kismayo and the northern half of the Jubaland region were then incorporated into neighboring Italian Somaliland on 30 June 1926.
+Until 1886, the Sultanate of Zanzibar controlled a substantial portion of the Swahili Coast, known as Zanj.
+Following the Berlin Conference of 1885, the British and Germans secretly agreed their spheres of influence, with the British to take what would become the East Africa Protectorate.
+Both powers leased coastal territory from Zanzibar and established trading stations and outposts.
+William Mackinnon, who already had an agreement with the Sultan, formed the Imperial British East Africa Company in 1888 and the company was given the original grant to administer the territory, leased from the Sultan.
+It administered about 150 mi of coastline stretching from the River Jubba via Mombasa to German East Africa.
+The company failed and on 1 July 1895 the British government proclaimed a protectorate, the East Africa Protectorate, the administration being transferred to the Foreign Office.

+To reward the Italians for joining the Allies in World War I, and following the Corfu incident of 1923, Britain decided to cede Kismayo and the northern half of Jubaland unconditionally to the Italian colonial empire.
+The northern half of the partitioned Jubaland territory, had a brief existence from 1924 as the Italian colony of Trans-Juba (Oltre Giuba).
+The Italians referred to the city as Chisimaio.
 The colony had a total area of 87,000 km2 (33,000 sq mi), with a population of 120,000 inhabitants.
+Jubaland was then incorporated into neighbouring Italian Somaliland on 30 June 1926.

 Britain retained control of the southern half of the partitioned Jubaland territory, which was later called the Northern Frontier District (NFD).
+In 1941 Operation Canvas was launched from the NFD with the Battle of the Juba.
+Kismayo was quickly captured by 14 February.

 Somali Civil War

 Following the breakdown of central authority that accompanied the civil war in 1991, various local militias fought for control of the city, including supporters of Mohammed Said Hersi ("General Morgan"), and Col. Barre Adan Shire Hiiraale Somali National Front (SNF), later on known as the Juba Valley Alliance (JVA).
 As well of Col. Omar Jess' Somali Patriotic Movement (SPM).
 Aid worker Sean Devereux was assassinated in the city in January 1993.
 In March 1993, a United States Marine amphibious group arrived in the city in an attempt to keep the peace as part of the United Nations intervention in Somalia.
 By December 1993, General Morgan's troops controlled Kismayo, despite the presence of peacekeepers.
 The last UN troops left the city in December 1994.

 General Morgan briefly declared Jubaland independent on September 3, 1998.
 Political opponents of his subsequently united as the Allied Somali Forces (ASF), seizing control of Kismayo by June of the following year.
 Led by Colonel Barre Adan Shire Hiiraale, the ASF administration renamed itself the Juba Valley Alliance in 2001.
 On June 18 of that year, an 11-member interclan council decided to ally the JVA with the newly forming Transitional Federal Government.

-In 2006 the Islamic Courts Union (ICU), an Islamist organization, fought with Jubaland's inhabitants of the state the Darod Marehan (JVA).
-And invaded other parts of southern Somalia and promptly imposed Shari'a law.
-The Transitional Federal Government sought to re‑establish its authority, and, with the assistance of Ethiopian troops, African Union peacekeepers and air support by the United States, managed to drive out the rival ICU and solidify its rule.